Scientific Name

 How to Grow and Care for Mammillaria karwinskiana

-Fertilizing: M. karwinskiana can benefit from fertilization during the growing season.
+Fertilizing: During the growing season, Mammillaria karwinskiana benefits from fertilization.
 Apply a water-soluble fertilizer for cacti and other succulents.
 Suspend feeding during the winter when the plant goes dormant.

-Repotting: Repot every two or three years into a slightly larger pot.
-The best time to repot your M. karwinskiana is late winter or early spring, but the repotting process can be done almost any time of the year.
+Repotting: Repot the cactus into a slightly larger pot every two or three years, preferably during late winter or early spring.
+However, repotting can be done at any time of the year.

-Propagation: There are two easy ways to propagate M. karwinskiana: by seeds or by dividing offsets.
+Propagation: There are two easy ways to propagate Mammillaria karwinskiana: by seeds or by dividing offsets.
 The best time to remove offsets is in spring and summer.
-Sow the seeds in late spring or summer.
+Sow the seeds in late spring or summer for the best results.

 Learn more at How to Grow and Care for Mammillaria.